 A. The Wellness Center does not give allergy shots.

 Q. Do I need an appointment to be seen at the Wellness Center?

 A. It is preferred that you make an appointment but we do our best to accommodate walk ins.
 It is highly recommended that you call or stop in to make an appointment to ensure prompt service.

 Q. How much does it cost to be seen at the Wellness Center?

-A. There is no charge for the office visit at the Wellness Center, additionally the Wellness Center does not bill your healthcare insurance.
+A. There is no charge for the office visit at the Wellness Center, additionally the Wellness Center does not bill your healthcare insurance unless you have the CDPHP student plan through Sage.
 However, there are minimal charges for some services provided.

 Q. I need my immunization records faxed to another school, what do I do?

 A. You can come to the Wellness Center in person and request them (we ask for 24 hours).
 You can also mail or fax your request to the office.
 If faxing or mailing please include your name, date of birth, student ID#, and where you would like your information sent.
 This must be signed by you.
 There is no fee for this service.

 We hope that you have found your answers here.
 If you have not or if you'd like to offer comments or suggestions, please email them to: